-5. cm-c-m-to) -cop

-Communications

-ENGL 1301 & ENGL 1302 6 semester hours

-SPCH 1315 or SPCH 13423 semester hours

-Mathematics

-MATH 1314, MATH 1316, MATH 1332, MATH 1342, MATH 1350, MATH 1351,

-MATH 1414, MATH 2413, or MATH 2414

-Natural Sciences 8 semester hours

-BIOL 1406, BIOL 1407, BIOL 2401, BIOL 2402, BIOL 2406, BIOL 2421, CHEM 1406,

-CHEM 1411, CHEM 1412, PHYS 1401, PHYS 1402, PHYS 1411, PHYS 1412, or PHYS 1415

-Visual and Performing Arts

-DRAM 1310, MUSI 1304, or MUSI 1306

-Humanities

-ENGL 2322, ENGL 2323, ENGL 2327, or ENGL 23286 semester hours

-Social and Behavioral Sciences

-HIST 1301 & HIST 13026 semester hours

-GOVT 2301 & GOVT 2302

-Choose one (1) course

-ECON 2301, ECON 2302, PSYC 2301, or SOCI 1301

-Computer Course

-BCIS 1305 or COSC 1301

-Physical Education2 semester hours+

-Physical Education Activities (However, four semester hours of Physical Education

-Activities are recommended during a student's first two years of college.)

-Activities are recommended during a student's first two years or conege.)

-Electives

-(Exclusive of PHED activity courses)

-Total

-50 Schiester House
+5. Satisfactority complete the following courses.
+Communications ENGL 1301 & ENGL 1302 MATH 1314, MATH 1316, MATH 1332, MATH 1342, MATH 1350, I MATH 1414, MATH 2413, or MATH 2414 Natural Sciences BIOL 1406, BIOL 1407, BIOL 2401, BIOL 2402, BIOL 2406, BIOL CHEM 1411, CHEM 1412, PHYS 1401, PHYS 1402, PHYS 1411, PHYS L 2421, CHEM 1406, S 1412, or PHYS 1415 Visual and Performing Arts DRAM 1310, MUSI 1304, or MUSI 1306 3 semester hours Humanities ENGL 2322, ENGL 2323, ENGL 2327, or ENGL 2328 6 semester hours Computer Course BCIS 1305 or COSC 1301 3 semester hours Physical Education Physical Education Activities (However, four semester hours of Physic Activities are recommended during a student's first two years of college al Education Electives 8 semester hours^ Total 60 semester hours

-- + Students, by written permission of approval by the Dean of Instructional Services, may be excused in some cases. - Vernon College's core curriculum requires three (3) semester hours of humanities.
-Students whose degree plans of the senior college of their choice require fewer than six (6) hours of sophomore English may apply for a Vernon College waiver of three (3) semester hours of the sophomore English requirements with substitution of - # Vernon College's core curriculum requires three (3) semester hours of mathematics.
-Students whose degree plans of the senior college of their choice require less than six (6) hours of Mathematics may apply for a Vernon College waiver of some of the Mathematics requirements with substitution of appropriate course work upon approval by the Dean of Instructional Services. - ^ See Suggested Transfer Curricula section of the General Catalog.
+- + Students, by written permission of approval by the Dean of Instructional Services, may be excused in some cases. - \ Vernon College's core curriculum requires three (3) semester hours of humanities.
+Students whose degree plans of the senior college of their choice require fewer than six (6) hours of sophomore English may apply for a Vernon College waiver of three (3) semester hours of the sophomore English requirements with substitution of appropriate course work upon approval by the Dean of Instructional Services. - # Vernon College's core curriculum requires three (3) semester hours of mathematics.
+Students whose degree plans of the senior college of their choice require less than six (6) hours of Mathematics may apply for a Vernon College waiver of some of the Mathematics requirements with substitution of appropriate course work upon approval by the Dean of Instructional Services. - See Suggested Transfer Curricula section of the General Catalog.